iamdcj/javascripts/prototypes/README.md

 # **Prototypes**

 ### What are Prototypes in JavaScript?
-A prototype `[[Prototype]]` is an internal property for each object(inc. functions).
+A prototype `[[Prototype]]` is an internal property for each object.

 *The prototype proerty is a reference to another object - a prototype object*

-JS is a prototype-based language; inheritance is achieved via the prototype objects - these prototype objects can be thought of as templates, and objects can inherit methods and properties from these prototype objects.
+These prototype objects can be thought of as templates, and objects can inherit methods and properties from these prototype objects; defining the inheritance model in JavaScript.

 Prototype objects can also have prototype objects linked to them - this linkage forms what is know as the __Prototype chain__.